 How to Get Involved

 The Atlas in now in the publication phase, and they are looking for contributions of high quality, colour photographs of every breeding bird species in BC.
-For more information on how to contribute photos, see the “Latest News” section of BSC website.
+For more information on how to contribute photos, visit the BSC website.